CopterExpress/clover/docs/en/auto_setup.md

 # Step-by-step guide on autonomous flight with Clever 4

-The guid refers to many other articles

 This manual contains links to other articles in which each of the topics addressed is discussed in more detail.
 If you encounter difficulties while reading one of these articles, it is recommended that you return to this manual, since many operations here are described step by step and some unnecessary steps are skipped.

 ## Raspberry Pi initial setup

-- Install Raspberry Pi and a camera on the drone according to the [manual](assemble_3.md # montage-raspberry).
+- Install Raspberry Pi and a camera on the drone according to the [manual](assemble_4.md#installing-the-raspberry-pi).
 - Download the system image [here](image.md).
 - Burn the image to the microSD card.
 - Insert the card into Raspberry Pi.